 - Development of Ygalo® for the treatment of late-stage relapsed and refractory multiple myeloma patients through successful completion of the pivotal Phase 3 clinical development program

 - Development of a global commercialisation strategy for Ygalo®

 - Evaluation of the potential to work with one or more collaboration partners in the commercialisation process

-- Based on pre-clinical study indications, continue research into and development of Ygalo for use in the treatment of other cancers, focussing initially on other haematological cancers
+- Based on pre-clinical study indications, continue research into and development of Ygalo® for use in the treatment of other cancers, focussing initially on other hematological cancers

 IP and Orphan Drug Designation

-The prices for orphan drug treatments are generally higher, driven mainly by the rarity of the diseases.
+The prices for orphan drug treatments are generally higher, driven mainly by the low incidence of the diseases.

-Oncopeptides also has significant know-how invested in its proprietary freeze-dried formulation solution.
+Oncopeptides AB also has significant know-how invested in its proprietary freeze-dried formulation.